indiana-university/rivet-docs/content/components/navigation/header.md

 The main navigation extension (`.rvt-header__main-nav`) will always need to be used with the drawer (`.rvt-drawer`) component.
 To allow for maximum flexibility, the markup in `.rvt-header__main-nav` needs to be duplicated inside of the `.rvt-drawer__nav` inside of the drawer.
 Starting at medium screen sizes (1080px–740px) and smaller the main nav extension is hidden using `display: none;` and the the `.rvt-drawer__nav` (with duplicate navigation) is shown using `display: block;`.

 ### Main navigation with dropdowns
-To create a nested navigation structure you can use Rivet's standard dropdown menus.
+To create a nested navigation structure you can use [Rivet's standard dropdown menus]({{< ref "components/navigation/dropdown.md" >}}).
 Dropdown menus can be nested inside of any of the main navigation `li` elements and implemented using the appropriate data attributes on the dropdown.

 ### Nested navigation inside drawer
 To create a nested navigation structure, you can use Rivet's dropdown menus along with the Rivet drawer nav.
-Dropdown menus can be nested inside of the Rivet drawer navigation `li` and accompanying `ul` elements using the appropriate data attributes on the dropdown.
-Set the data attributes using the `data-subnav-toggle` property within the `a` element for the `li` navigation item.
-Then within each `ul` sub navigation element set the id to the matching `data-subnav-toggle`.
+Dropdown menus can be nested inside of the Rivet drawer navigation `li` and accompanying `<div role="menu">` (wrapping a nested `<ul>`) elements using the appropriate data attributes on the dropdown.
+Set the data attributes using the `data-subnav-toggle` attribute on the `button` element for the `li` navigation item.
+Then on each `div` sub navigation element set the id to the matching `data-subnav-toggle`.

 Additionally, any navigation item that will contain sub navigation items needs the `has-children` class for appropriate styling in the dropdown menu.
-Lastly, each `ul` sub navigation item needs`aria-hidden` set to true to hide the element until the dropdown menu toggle is clicked.
+Lastly, each `<div>` sub navigation item needs`aria-hidden` set to true to hide the element until the dropdown menu toggle is clicked.

 {{< code >}}<div class="rvt-drawer" aria-hidden="true" id="mobile-drawer">
     <!-- Drawer nav -->